 That is a mike-dropping kind of moment, and the perfect conclusion to the message that we want to deliver to every student who ever walks through the doors marked St. Ignatius College.

 “I found my voice at Ignatius” is the kind of phrase – and sentiment – that, while mostly unspoken, has permeated the environment of these hallowed halls for over 130 years.
 It is not by coincidence that alumni of Saint Ignatius are fiercely loyal, and that loyalty comes in part from the school’s fostering of the unique talents of each individual student.

 Deloren spoke of entering high school and imagining himself as a multi-sport athlete and leaving after four years as an accomplished thespian.
-His transition from the athletic field to the stage of the Breen Center was guided by David Hoover ’03 our Drama Director.
-The fact that David has numbers after his name is an indicator that he too could say “I found my voice at Ignatius.”
+His transition from the athletic field to the stage of the Breen Center was guided by finding passion in the performing arts.

 If today’s newly admitted eighth graders are anything like I was back in 1973 they can’t wait to be on campus every day and become full participants in the life of Saint Ignatius High School.
 The thrill of being at the top of the grade school totem pole has lost its luster, and all that matters is the official beginning of freshman year.

 Once here, these young men will be challenged every day to “find their voice” in the classroom, in service, in athletics, in the fine arts, in all of the many aspects of life at Saint Ignatius.
 It is that challenge, and the context of that challenge as presented by Ignatius himself in the Prayer for Generosity, that gives Our Famed Alma Mater her voice – a voice that is a chorus of all those who have ever attended Saint Ignatius, and which now includes the Class of 2023.